Medications and Drugs

 What is acetaminophen, chlorpheniramine, and codeine (Cotabflu)?

-The combination of acetaminophen, chlorpheniramine, and codeine is used to treat headache, fever, body aches, cough, runny nose, sneezing, itching, and watery eyes caused by allergies or the common cold, or the flu.
+The combination of acetaminophen, chlorpheniramine, and codeine is used to treat headache, fever, body aches, cough, runny nose, sneezing, itching, and watery eyes caused by allergies, the common cold, or the flu.
 This medicine will not treat a cough that is caused by smoking, asthma, or emphysema.

-Acetaminophen, chlorpheniramine, and codeine may also be used for other purposes not listed in this medication guide.
+Acetaminophen, chlorpheniramine, and codeine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of acetaminophen, chlorpheniramine, and codeine (Cotabflu)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have a serious side effect such as: